-If you've ever used aluminum foil before, you know one side of the foil is shiny and the other side is matte.
-In my household, the "right" way to use foil — shiny side-up or shiny side-down — is the subject of much debate.
+In my household, the "right" way to use aluminum foil — shiny side-up or shiny side-down — is the subject of much debate.
 (My vote is shiny side-up.)

 As it turns out, we're not the only ones who have spent time thinking about this.
 There's a lot of speculation on the internet, where different theories abound.
 I admit that I fell down the rabbit hole of considering different kinds of heat, the possibility of a coating, and clever marketing gimmicks before I finally landed on a reliable source, the Reynolds Kitchens website, and got an answer.

-It doesn't matter which side of aluminum foil you use.
+Let's settle things right here and now: It does not matter which side of aluminum foil you use.

 Sorry to disappoint, but the two different sides are just the result of the manufacturing process: To make foil, manufacturers melt aluminum, and then cool it into slabs called ingots.
 These slabs are then pressed between rollers many, many times to make them thinner and thinner.